 Vancouver has the fastest-growing residential downtown in North America: nearly 40,000 people have moved downtown in the last 15 years.
 Nowhere is this urban renaissance more apparent than in the densely packed high-rise condos and converted warehouses of Yaletown.

-While the majority of Yaletown residents are young professionals between 20 and 40, wealthy penthouse dwellers, a small number of families, and a growing number of empty-nesters factor into the mix.
+While the majority of Yaletown residents are young professionals between 20 and 40 years old, wealthy penthouse dwellers, a small number of families, and a growing number of empty-nesters also factor into the mix.

-To see the locals in action, head over to the neighbourhood’s favorite gourmet market, Urban Fare--Yaletown’s daytime hub--where you can eat breakfast and lunch or bring home dinner.
+To see the locals in action, head over to the neighborhood’s favorite gourmet market: Urban Fare.
+At this daytime hub, you can eat breakfast and lunch or bring home dinner.

 Hamilton Street and Mainland Street are two of the busiest streets for nightlife in Vancouver.
 Both streets have a collection of bars and restaurants, including Cactus Club, Bar None Nightclub, and the bar at the Opus Hotel (one of the Top 10 Hotels in Vancouver), that makes bar-hopping easy.
 If one spot is too crowded, as they usually are on weekends, just try next door.
 Superb Yaletown restaurants include Blue Water Café + Raw Bar and Glowbal Grill and Satay Bar

 There are two parks inside Yaletown's borders: Cooper's Park and Helmcken Park.
 Cooper's Park is a grassy stretch near the Cambie Bridge, perfect for southern city views and for walking your dog, little or otherwise.
 Helmcken Park is a shady area filled with flowers and lots of benches.